AngusGMorrison/logfusc/README.md

 ## Compatibility

-`logfusc.Secret` should work as described with all sane logging libraries.
+When logged as a standalone object or as an exported struct field, `logfusc.Secret` will work as described with all sane logging libraries.

-"Should" because, in Go, you _can_ technically access the private fields of a struct using a combination of the `reflect` and `unsafe` packages.
-If your logger is doing this, you need a new one.

 For your peace of mind, `logfusc.Secret` has been explicitly tested for compatibility with the following loggers: